TreyenSSCC/Bucket/README.md

 Update Log

+**bucket.py** - Version 0.2.4a - Fixed a bug that appeared with var being declared to any math operation.
+Added if else syntax.
+It works with every other piece of syntax except for if, when if is used inside of another if it is very buggy.
+The 'open' and 'save' syntax will work now.
+The open works by exceuting everything stored in 'file.bkt' and listing the results.

 **bucket.py** - Varsion 0.2.3a - Fixed a bug that occured in the 'var' syntax.
 Vars can now be set to the result of the math operations and 'equal' syntax.
 Made the loop syntax code into a function.
 Code is now able to be saved with 'save'.
 It cannot be loaded yet.
 The 'open' syntax just displays what is in 'file.bkt'.